RaghadKarasneh/Portfolio/README.md

 # Portfolio

-Portfolio is a small project that was built using HTML5 and CSS3.
+Portfolio is a small project that was built using HTML5, CSS3, and Bootstrap.
 It describes some information about me,
 including:

 * My Education